dhruvgairola/dhruvgairola.github.io/_posts/2017-12-25-Intelligent-Investor.md

 title: Intelligent Investor
 ---

 The current cryptocurrency craze inspired me to re-read the Intelligent Investor by Benjamin Graham.
-I've compiled a list of my learnings, and will keep adding chapters as I read them.
+I've compiled a list of my learnings.

 **Commentary on the introduction**
 * Intelligent investor : Being patient, disciplined and eager to learn.
 Harness your emotions and think for yourself.